-Executive Order 13175 outlines the underlying principles for formulating or implementing policies with implications for a native community.23 In application to the Native Hawaiian Community, this policy recognizes that the United States (1) respects and furthers its special political and trust relationship with the Native Hawaiian Community; (2) must continue to work with the Native Hawaiian Community on a government-to-sovereign basis to address concerns related to self-governance, Native Hawaiian trust resources, and other Native Hawaiian rights; and (3) recognizes the right of the Native Hawaiian Community to self-government and supports Native Hawaiian sovereignty and self-determination.24
+Executive Order 13175 outlines the underlying principles for formulating or implementing policies with implications for a native community.
+In application to the Native Hawaiian Community, this policy recognizes that the United States (1) respects and furthers its special political and trust relationship with the Native Hawaiian Community; (2) must continue to work with the Native Hawaiian Community on a government-to-sovereign basis to address concerns related to self-governance, Native Hawaiian trust resources, and other Native Hawaiian rights; and (3) recognizes the right of the Native Hawaiian Community to self-government and supports Native Hawaiian sovereignty and self-determination.
+And the Native Hawaiian Self-determination.